jonaseberle/euroscope-afv-wine/README.md

 For audio use the Mac/Linux AfV client project [pierr3/VectorAudio](https://github.com/pierr3/VectorAudio).
 You can find downloads under "[Releases](https://github.com/pierr3/VectorAudio/releases)".
 This is in beta state but very usable.
 It needs people testing it.
 Please report problems with it on [pierr3/VectorAudio issues](https://github.com/pierr3/VectorAudio/issues).

+2023-05 We now have an RDF plugin for VectorAudio, too!
+The well known RDFPlugin by @chembergj has been extended in a [fork by @KingfuChan](https://github.com/KingfuChan/RDF).
+You can find downloads under "[Releases](https://github.com/KingfuChan/RDF/releases)".

 ## Requirements: